benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 ## Nextflow

-Install the [Nextflow](https://www.nextflow.io/) pipeline tool for your cortex user.
+Install the [Nextflow](https://www.nextflow.io/) pipeline tool into the geffenlab data directory.
+Someone might have done this already, in which case you're all set.

 ```
 cd /vol/cortex/cd4/geffenlab/nextflow